-The 6 River Systems solution is powered by robots (we call them Chucks), cloud-based orchestration software and rich operational analytics via The Bridge online management console.
+The core of the 6 River Systems solution is powered by autonomous mobile robots (we call them Chucks), cloud-based orchestration software and rich operational analytics via The Bridge online management console.
 The cloud software communicates with Chucks to coordinate all the work on your floor.
 The result?
-A fleet of Chucks working seamlessly and collaboratively with your associates to boost three key warehouse operations including putaway, pick, sort and packout.
+A fleet of Chucks working seamlessly and collaboratively with your associates to boost productivity of key warehouse operations including putaway, pick, sort and packout.
 Here’s an example of the benefits for picking:

-Once fully loaded, Chuck informs your picker where to find the next Chuck, and then travels autonomously to the next destination.
-The destination can be take-off for packing, a separate pick zone or an exception area to remove problem orders.
+Once the pick run is complete, Chuck informs your picker where to find the next Chuck, and then travels autonomously to the next destination to begin unloading containers.
+The destination can be one of many take-off locations for packout or sort, or an exceptions area to resolve short picks.
 Once Chuck arrives at takeoff, he steps that associate through the container removal process via on-screen instructions and put-to-light.
 Once all takeoff locations are visited, the now-empty Chuck heads back to induct, where the cycle begins again.

 Some manual pick operations employ large carts that can weigh over 300 pounds when fully loaded.
-Our autonomous mobile robot Chuck may look like a small cart, but Chuck is actually 2x to 3x more efficient than manual carts.
+Our autonomous mobile robot Chuck may look like a more typical cart, but Chuck is often actually 2x to 3x more efficient than even those larger, manual carts.

 There are three areas of benefit we deliver:

 1. Eliminate the long walk.
-By bringing work to the operators in the active area and then delivering fully loaded Chucks to take-off points, we help eliminate all the long walking that your operators did between induct, pick and take-off areas.
-Depending on your warehouse layout, this can generate a 20-40% benefit on it’s own.
+By bringing work to the operators in the active area and then autonomously delivering fully loaded Chucks to take-off points, we eliminate the long walking of your associates between induct, pick and take-off areas.
+Depending on your warehouse layout, this can generate a 20-40% benefit on its own.

 2. Reduce the in-aisle walk.
-Our cloud-based services quickly identify the right work to assign to Chuck in real-time, while also identifying opportunities for consolidation (batching) and interleaving (pick and replen) on a single Chuck.
+Our cloud-based services quickly identify the right work to assign to Chuck in real-time, while also identifying opportunities for consolidation (batching).
 This decreases the steps your associates complete in between picks, speeding them up.
 Static and dynamic zones can further reduce in-aisle walking.
-In typical cart picking operations we see a 30-40% reduction in walking using our work assignment algorithms.
+In typical cart picking operations we often see a 30% or more reduction in walking using our work assignment algorithms.

 3. Speed up the task.
-Our patented approach makes all the steps in cart picking faster.
-With a modern and intuitive user interface, hands-free scanner, and setting the optimal path and pace of associates with no more fatigue of pulling heavy carts, Chuck can often reduce task times down by 20-40%.
+Our patented, system-directed approach makes all the steps in cart picking faster.
+With a modern and intuitive user interface, hands-free scanner, and setting the optimal path and pace of associates with no more fatigue of pulling heavy carts, Chuck can often reduce task times by 20-40%.

-No. Associates only follow Chuck in the active area.
-Chuck travels autonomously, without an associate, from induct to active, active to takeoff and takeoff back to induct.
+No. Associates only follow Chuck in their assigned area (zone).
+Chuck travels autonomously, without an associate, from induct to active, between zones, from active to takeoff and from takeoff back to induct.

 None, which is one of the biggest appeals of our solution.
 We offer a drop-in replacement to your cart picking operation using your existing WiFi network and with no on-premise servers needed.

-It depends on the size and layout of your warehouse, how many employees you’ve got on staff, the type of product you are shipping and your current workflow.
-The best way to find out how many Chucks you’d need is to give our Solutions team a ring: (866)-60-CHUCK
+It depends on the size and layout of your warehouse, order volumes and profiles, the type of product you are shipping and your current workflow.
+The best way to find out how many Chucks you’d need is to contact us and one of our solutions executives will follow up with you.

 Nuts and Bolts

 Yes.
 We integrate to any type of host system including directly to ERP software.
-We have completed implementations with leading providers and many custom systems, We offer a standard API using JSON and HTTPS or a set of adapters that allow us to interface with just about any type of message format (CSV, fixed width, XML) and transport (file, SFTP, HTTP, sockets).
-To get started, we only need task (picks or replen) and product information, but we offer a number of different messages to meet your requirement.
+We have completed implementations with leading providers and many custom systems.
+We offer a standard API using JSON and HTTPS or a set of adapters that allow us to interface with just about any type of message format (CSV, fixed width, XML) and transport (file, SFTP, HTTP, sockets).
+To get started, we only need task (picks or putaway) and product information, but we offer a number of additional messages to meet your requirements.
 Our systems integration experts will help you define the right specifications for your installation.

 Yes.
 Many of our customers have multi-year rental agreements to support their business.
 If you are an existing customer, you can even rent additional Chucks during peak periods or leverage our Flex-Chuck program for a portion of your fleet to pay for capacity only when you use it.

-Our team is very experienced in robotics automation.
+Our team is very experienced in fulfillment automation.
 The founders of our company came from Kiva Systems (now Amazon Robotics).
 Many of our engineers helped define and develop the goods-to-person solution technology that revolutionized warehouse robotics automation.
-Today, Amazon has deployed out over 150,000 of its mobile robots.

-We formed in July 2015 and signed our first customers 2016.
-We’re based in Boston and proud of it.
-Chuck gets his name from the famous Charles River.
+We formed in July 2015 and signed our first customers in 2016.
+Given we're based just outside of Boston, Chuck gets his name from the famous Charles River.
 And we even named the company after the fact that the Charles River is a six river system.

-6 River Systems was built from the very beginning to solve a real problem: helping warehouses do more with less in the fastest, most flexible way possible.
-Sites with 6RS in place achieve 80% of the productivity of a goods-to-person system at 20% percent of the cost.
+6 River Systems was built from the very beginning to solve a real problem: help warehouses do more with less in the fastest, most flexible way possible.
+Sites with 6RS in place often achieve 60-70% of the productivity of a goods-to-person system at 20% of the cost.
 We applied a very basic approach to our design, using these rules even today as we think through new opportunities and functionality:

 - Focus on flexibility, then productivity.
 The cost of being inflexible in today’s fast-moving fulfillment market is much greater than the productivity you could squeeze out of the system if it were less flexible.
 By remaining flexible, we can enable your operations to be dynamic and respond to differences in product, order mix and even geography.

 - No new infrastructure.
-This helps us reduce the cost of the system ($250K starter kit), speed up implementation (4-6 weeks) and simplify operations with training taking only a handful of minutes.
+This helps us reduce the cost of the system, speed up implementation and simplify operations with training taking only a handful of minutes.

 The 6 River Systems solution is different in many ways to other mobile robotics solutions available on the market.
 Here is a summary of alternatives:

 Automated mobile robots (AMRs): Some automated mobile robots (AMRs) are used to transport goods from the end of the aisle to the packing area.
-These transport robots do provide some benefit by eliminating the long-walk that often adds no value in warehouse operations.
-But they fall short of really improving the pick rates or accuracy, because associates are still using your existing WMS.
+These transport robots do provide some benefit by eliminating the costly "long-walk", but they fall short of really improving the pick rates or accuracy because associates are still using your existing WMS.